axlan/robopenguins-blog/_posts/2022-12-19-server-side-site-analytics.md

 The code I'll be discussing can be accessed at: <https://github.com/axlan/http_server_log_analytics>

+To make my own analytics I needed a way of ingesting the request logs, and feeding the data into some sort of visualization.
+This wouldn't have been too hard to make totally automated with a website where the data is automatically processed in the backend, but I decided to limit the scope to something that would be easy to run locally.
+To do this I:
+ * Keep a local sync of the CloudFront logs.
+ * Use these to generate a CSV with the data I'm interested in.
+ * Feed this CSV into a dashboard app to generate and view the analytics.

+## Generating the Intermediate Data

-To actually few the logs I wanted to write a simple dashboard.
-The hardest decision was how I wanted to capture the data.
-If I wanted this to scale, using AWS lambda to push the logs into a DB as they were generated would probably make the most sense.
-I wanted some simpler, so I wrote a script that would generate an intermediate CSV of the combined logs which would be loaded into the dashboard app.
+I went back and forth on this a bit since if I wanted this to scale, using AWS lambda to push the logs into a DB as they were generated would probably make the most sense.
+However, I decided that since I wanted to run locally with minimal effort and it's all string data a plain CSV would be fine.

-The script is <https://github.com/axlan/http_server_log_analytics/blob/main/update_combined_logs.py>.
+To generate the CSV I wrote a script that would combined the Cloudfront logs and filter them down to the values of interest.
+The script is [update_combined_logs.py](https://github.com/axlan/http_server_log_analytics/blob/main/update_combined_logs.py).
 The only attempt at some efficiency is that it tries to detect if there was a previous run, and append to it instead of reprocessing all the logs.

 The intermediate CSV has the:
  * Client IP address